michael545/euphemia/euphemia_simulation/order_types/README.md

 ### Discontinued Orders

 #### `PUNOrder(MeritOrder)`
--   **Note**: USED to be relevant for the Italian market ("Prezzo Unico Nazionale"), was discontinued as JAN 2025.
-Was a special type of demand merit order cleared at a national PUN price.
+-   **Note**: USED to be relevant for the Italian market ("Prezzo Unico Nazionale"), was discontinued as JAN 2025. special type of demand merit order cleared at a national PUN price.

 This structure provides a flexible way to model a variety of bids and offers that come as the inputs to the EUPHEMIA algorithm.